BIPOC Scholarship

 BIPOC Scholarship Eligibility:

-• Must be enrolled or intending to enroll at any accredited postsecondary in the United States, including Hawaii and Alaska.
+- Must be enrolled or intending to enroll at any accredited postsecondary institutions in the United States, including Hawaii and Alaska.
 Students in college or universities in a United States territory or post-doctoral program are not eligible.

-• Use scholarship funds at an accredited U.S. higher education institution between fall session 2024 and spring 2025.
+- Use scholarship funds at an accredited U.S. higher education institution between spring session 2025 and spring 2026.

 Selection Criteria: